 THE CALIFORNIA SDI/PFL BENEFIT

-California offers other disability benefits through the state, for those who are residents in San Diego.
+California offers other benefits through the state, for those who live in San Diego.
 One of those is SDI.
-SDI generally pays 55% of your average wages for up to 52 weeks of having a disability.
+SDI normally pays 55% of your average wages for up to 52 weeks of having a disability.
 However, your income may change from month to month, making it hard to know what your exact average weekly income.

 When SDI looks at your earnings to figure out how much you should receive in benefits, they will look at how much you earned in the 12 months prior to your base period: